 Over the years, many of Sandra’s dances have received Top Honor regional and national awards.
 Her choreography has appeared many times on Showstopper Finals nationally distributed videos and on the Showstopper television show on CBS.
 She continues to win regional and national choreography awards and was a finalist in the Jazz World Congress choreography competition in August 2000.
-She choreographed a tap number that was chosen as a finalist for the Mini Critics Choice Award at NYC Dance Alliance National Finals in July 2006.
-She most recently won both the Mini and Junior Critics’ Choice Award at the NYC Dance Alliance Regional in Chicago, IL in April 2021 as well as the Mini and Junior Critics’ Choice Award at NYCDA in Chicago, IL in February 2020.
-In addition, she received 4 choreography awards during the 2019 competitive dance season.
-Her junior number, Leaving On a Jet Plane won 1st Overall Junior Group at Showstopper Nationals in 2021.
+Two of her tap dances were most recently awarded the mini and junior Critic’s Choice awards at the NYCDA Regional in Chicago in February 2023.
 Her choreography has been featured at Summerfest in 2000, 2001, and 2002 in shows featuring Bob McGrath from Sesame Street, Kinder-concerts with the Milwaukee Symphony Orchestra & Bob McGrath in March 2010 and January 2007 and a back to school advertising campaign for Milwaukee Public Schools in 2008.
-She co-choreographed the opening act for Danny Gokey’s album release concert in June 2014 and her dancers have performed at the Milwaukee Bucks Halftime for the past three seasons.
+She co-choreographed the opening act for Danny Gokey’s album release concert in June 2014 and her dancers have performed at the Milwaukee Bucks Halftime for the past five seasons.
 She has also judged at regional competitions for Starpower and Starlight National competitions.

 Sandy’s dedication to her craft and to her students is both remarkable and admirable.
 Young Dance is fortunate to have such a fearless leader!